erikamag/GRN_manuscript/README.md

-# GRN Manuscript Supplemental Tables and Data Files
+# GRN Manuscript Supplemental Tables, Data Files and Code

 **Table S1.
 32 Maize TF mutant alleles isolated from the UniformMu population to test GRN predictions.** Mutant allele transcriptome data obtained, UniformMu Mu ID and Stock, Pos: Mu insertion position within the gene, Pedi: pedigree of the mutant stock sampled for RNA-seq (BC = backcross, S = self), and PDI: protein-DNA interaction prediction method.
 RNA-seq CPM and FPKM for TF mutant and wild-type W22, DE data averaged across biological replicates (N), log2fc: log2 fold change of mutant to control, lfcSE: log fold change standard error and FDR adjusted p-value.
 Data for TF genes that are that are DE in the mutant compared to the wild-type are highlighted.